lukassobotik/Quotes/README.md

 ## What Data Is Being Stored?
 Your Data Is Stored in Two Places:
-1. Your Account Info Like Email and Password get Stored in [Firebase Auth](https://firebase.google.com/docs/auth)
+1. Your Account Info Like Email and Password get Stored with [Firebase Auth](https://firebase.google.com/docs/auth)
 2. Everything else gets Stored in [Firebase Realtime Database](https://firebase.google.com/docs/database)

 In the Database, data is stored like this: